Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Methodology

 \section{Methodology}

-We first introduce the problem formulation of NECIL and then give an overview of RAMF.
-Next, we present some data augmentation methods relevant to random class augmentation.
-Finally, the key components of proposed method are detailed.
+We first introduce the problem formulation of NECIL and give an overview of RAMF.
+Next, we present some data augmentation methods relevant to our random auxiliary class augmentation.
+Finally, the key components of RAMF are detailed.